ACCLA Logo

 JULY 2006

-The next meeting will take place Sunday July 9, 2006 at 1:00P.M at the usual venue of Balboa Mission Town Hall, 16916 San Fernando Mission Blvd., Granada Hills.
+The next meeting will take place Sunday July 9, 2006 at 1:00 P.M. at the Balboa Mission Town Hall, Granada Hills.
+Bob Effler will give a talk entitled Roman Coinage of Syria and First Century Client Kingdoms.

 LAST MEETING

 The president thanked the presenter of last month, Ken Friedman, for his very replete presentation.
-A new roster was handed out by the undersigned.
+A new membership roster was handed out by the undersigned.
 Anent the club anniversary meeting, Roger said that the program will be centered around David Sear.
 A committee consisting of Barry, Mike, and Roger was appointed.
 Also it was pointed out that travel by Metro to the Long Beach Show is now possible, should the price of gas keep rising.
 There was an interesting discussion about the rising prices of coins in Europe.

 PRESENTATION